 - Membership and Mailing List

 The Alumnae Association may maintain a membership/mailing list for each affiliated club, and will provide one annual, free newsletter mailing to the entire membership.

 The club, if based in the United States, shall be a legal subordinate of the Alumnae Association entitled to the benefits of tax-exempt status and, as such, shall be required to file annual financial reports showing that its collections and disbursements were in accordance with the Internal Revenue Code Section 501(c)(3).

 - Annual Meeting

 Geographic clubs will have an annual meeting and clubs based on a shared interest will have a schedule for business meetings (this can be on a reunion schedule).
 Clubs send minutes from the meeting to the executive director and the designated staff member of the Alumnae Association.

 Services other than those specified in these guidelines may be provided to affiliated clubs at the discretion of the Alumnae Association executive director and designated staff member.

 - Financial Support

 - Prohibited Activities

 Affiliated clubs must not engage in activities that would jeopardize the tax-exempt status of the Association under the Internal Revenue Code 501(c)(3).

 - Annual Reports

 Affiliated clubs are required to submit annual reports (forms A, B, and C) to the Alumnae Association.
 These forms include information about the finances, officers, membership, and activities of the club.

-Revocation of affiliate status will occur if the leadership of the affiliate group requests that the group be dissolved, or if the Association Board of Directors finds that the group is not in compliance with its charter or with these guidelines.
-Such a finding may be made only after the group is afforded the opportunity to hold a hearing before the board.
+Revocation of affiliate status will occur if the leadership of the affiliate club requests that the club be dissolved, or if the Association Board of Directors finds that the club is not in compliance with its charter or with these guidelines.
+Such a finding may be made only after the club is afforded the opportunity to hold a hearing before the board.